patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     import { Wizard } from '@patternfly/react-core/deprecated';
     ```

-- Updated  the order of the "next" and "back" buttons so that with the "next" button comes after the "back" button.
+- Updated  the order of the "next" and "back" buttons so that the "next" button comes after the "back" button.
 This update has also been made in the Next implementation of the `WizardFooter`.
-We recommend updating any tests that may rely on relative selectors and updating any composable implementations to match this new button order.
+We recommend updating any tests that may rely on relative selectors and any composable implementations to match this new button order.
 This rule will raise a warning when `Wizard` is imported from `@patternfly/react-core` or `WizardFooter` is imported from `@patternfly/react-core/next`, but it will not make any code changes[(#8409)](https://github.com/patternfly/patternfly-react/pull/8409)